Author, Historian, Attorney, PhD, JD

-Kimberly Fain, M.A., J.D., dubbed the Contemporary Voice of Cultural and Literary Critique, continues to test the boundaries of what we consider politically correct.
-Fain's insight into cultural issues subverts the status quo thinking in terms of historical and contemporary subject matter.
-Oftentimes, insisting that the truth makes societies uncomfortable but stronger as a culture.
+Dr. Kimberly Fain, PhD, JD, dubbed the Contemporary Voice of Cultural and Literary Critique, continues to test the boundaries of what we consider politically correct.
+Fain's insight into cultural issues subverts the status quo thinking regarding the historical and contemporary subject matter.
+Oftentimes, insisting that the truth makes societies uncomfortable but more vital as a culture.

-Fain is a Professor at Texas Southern University and teaches at Houston Community College.
+Fain is a Professor at Texas Southern University.
 Due to Fain’s background in literature and research as a legal intern for federal judges and a Texas state senator, Fain’s publications specialize in the sociopolitical intersection of race, gender, and class in both classic literature and pop culture.

 A Collection of Kim's Publications and Interview Snippets

 Black Hollywood: From Butlers to Superheroes, the Changing Role of African American Men in the Movies This thought-provoking work examines the dehumanizing depictions of black males in the movies since 1910, analyzing images that were once imposed on black men and are now appropriated and manipulated by them.
 Bing Crosby, Fred Astaire, and Judy Garland all performed in blackface in film.

 In Colson Whitehead: The Postracial Voice of Contemporary Literature, Kimberly Fain explores the work of this literary trailblazer, discussing how his novels reconstruct the American identity to be inclusive rather than exclusive and thus broaden the scope of who is considered an American.